 We believe that our culture and our people set us apart from our peers.
 Our can-do attitude, agility, family spirit and customer focus are at the heart of what makes Croda different, and a true source of our competitive advantage.
 I am determined that we will continue to safeguard our culture and nurture the environment that enables everyone to reach their full potential.
 I would like to thank everyone across the group for the positive contributions they make to sustainability every day.

 Steve Foots, Group Chief Executive

-To continue to deliver improvement we must establish clear commitments and performance targets aligned to our 10 Material Areas and their longer-term objectives.
-By Material Areas we mean topics or issues with the potential to affect the long term success of our business, which includes the economies, environments and societies in which we operate.
-Targets have been set with our Group Executive Committee that support our sustainability strategy and ensure that progress is made in addressing our Material Areas.
+To continuously improve we must establish clear commitments and performance targets aligned to our 14 material areas and their longer-term objectives.
+We define material areas as topics or issues with the potential to affect the long-term success of our business, including the economies, environments and societies in which we operate.
+Targets have been set with our Group Executive Committee that support our sustainability strategy and ensure that progress is made in addressing our material areas.